What are the stages of AGGA treatment? How long will it take?

 Those who have had the misfortune of having some permanent teeth removed (or are missing teeth for another reason) might choose to replace those teeth with implants.
 Patients who opt for implants will be referred to an implant specialist.

 There is a second goal of the Controlled Arch braces phase of treatment: widening of the arches.
-While AGGA achieves a dramatic amount of forward growth, it is during the Controlled Arch phase that special metal arches are installed along the gums behind the upper and lower teeth.
+While AGGA achieves forward growth, it is during the Controlled Arch phase that special metal arches are installed along the gums behind the upper and lower teeth.
 These arches provide a widening stimulus which works in harmony with the stimulus of the braces.

 Together, AGGA and the Controlled Arches provide forward and sideways growth.